C-you-know/C-you-know/README.md

-- 👋 Hi, I’m Chinmay J Sultanpuri
+# Hello, I am Chinmay 🙋🏻‍♂️
-- 👀 I’m interested in AI and its applications in business solutions.
+- 👀 I’m interested in AI and its applications in business products.
 - 🌱 I’m currently learning Pytorch.
 - 📫 Reach me chinmay.you.know@gmail.com
 - ⚡ Fun fact: I want to go to Harvard Business School